GReagle/edit-pipe/README.txt

 DESCRIPTION
      The edit-pipe command enables an editor to be used in a pipeline, includ- ing as a pager.
+It depends on mktemp(1) which is available at http://www.mktemp.org/ if your system does not already have it.
 This program was inspired by vipe of moreutils.

 OPTIONS
      -v      view only, i.e. do not produce output; for the end of a pipeline,